Al0haRussia/Quiz-Game-With-High-Score/README.md

 <h1>Quiz Game With High Score</h1>

-<h2>This repository includes a code related quiz with 5 questions, a timer, and a highscore page.</h2>
+<h2>This repository includes a code related quiz with 5 questions, a timer, and a button to view the highscore page.</h2>
 <br>

 <p>The rules are simple:<br>